Nursery

 Please ensure that all clothing that your child wears or brings into school is clearly named.

-In addtion, please make sure that your child brings in a named coat and hat everyday as the weather is often unpredictable.
+In addition, please make sure that your child brings in a named coat and hat everyday as the weather is often unpredictable.

 All children should bring in a book bag daily.